christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

     print "Model saved in file: ", save_path
 {% endhighlight %}

 A **session** is created, in which all variables are stored.
-The session is a communication session with the processor (CPU, GPU).
+The session enables communication with the processor (CPU, GPU).

 # Add neural network operations to the graph